 In addition to seed coating and planting groove application, emerging methods such as slurry and soil application are gaining attention for their potential to enhance the effectiveness of SAPs in agriculture.
 Slurry application involves mixing the SAP with water to create a slurry that is then applied to the seeds or soil.
 This method can provide a more uniform distribution of SAP compared to dry application, as the slurry can penetrate into the soil pores and coat the seed surface more effectively (Guilherme et al., 2015).

-Slurry application can be particularly beneficial in improving soil moisture retention and reducing water loss through evaporation.
-The SAP in the slurry absorbs water and forms a gel-like substance that helps to bind the soil particles together, increasing its water-holding capacity.
+Slurry application can be particularly advantageous for improving soil moisture retention and reducing water loss through evaporation.
+Upon absorbing water, the SAP forms a gel-like substance that bind the soil particles together, increasing its water-holding capacity.
 This can reduce the need for frequent irrigation and improve crop yields, especially in water-limited environments.
-Slurry application can also be used to deliver other beneficial substances to the soil, such as fertilizers and micronutrients, further enhancing crop growth.
+Additionally, slurry application can also be used to deliver other beneficial substances to the soil, such as fertilizers and micronutrients, further enhancing crop growth.

-Soil application involves incorporating the SAP directly into the soil around the seeds or plants.
-This method can improve soil structure, water infiltration, and nutrient availability, creating a more favorable environment for root growth.
+Meanwhile soil application involves incorporating the SAP directly into the soil surrounding the seeds or plants.
+This method can improve soil structure, water infiltration, and nutrient availability, creating a more favourable environment for root growth.
 Soil application can be particularly beneficial in sandy soils, which have low water-holding capacity and are prone to nutrient leaching.
 The SAP in the soil absorbs water and nutrients, preventing them from being lost through drainage and making them available to the plants as needed.

 Adireddy et al. (2024) found that seed treatment and slurry application of superabsorbent polymer hydrogel improved system productivity and water productivity in a soybean-wheat cropping system.
 This suggests that these emerging application methods can be effective in enhancing crop performance and promoting sustainable agriculture.
 Further research is needed to optimize these methods and determine their suitability for different crops, soil types, and climate conditions.